Autumn sale: up to 30% off on a selection of sports watches! Shop Now

-During any ascent involving decompression-stops, Suunto dive computers calculate the point at which the control compartment crosses the ambient pressure line (that is the point at which the tissue’s pressure is greater than the ambient pressure), and off-gassing starts.
+During any ascent involving decompression stops, Suunto dive computers calculate the point at which the control compartment crosses the ambient pressure line (that is the point at which the tissue’s pressure is greater than the ambient pressure), and off-gassing starts.
 This is referred to as the decompression floor.
-Above this floor depth and below the ceiling depth is the “decompression zone”.
-The range of the decompression zone is dependent on the dive profile.
+Above this floor depth and below the ceiling depth is the decompression window.
+The range of the decompression window is dependent on the dive profile.

 Off-gassing in the leading fast tissues will be slow at or near the floor because the outward gradient is small.
 Slower tissues may be still on-gassing and given enough time, the decompression obligation may increase, in which case the ceiling may move down and the floor may move up.

-Suunto RGBMs optimise these two contradictory issues through a combination of a slow ascent rate and continuous decompression curve.
+Suunto RGBMs optimize these two contradictory issues through a combination of a slow ascent rate and continuous decompression curve.
 It all comes down to proper control of the expanding gas during an ascent.
-This is why all Suunto RGBMs use a maximum ascent rate at 10m/minute, which has proven over the years to be an effective protective measure.
+This is why all Suunto RGBMs use a maximum ascent rate at 10 m/minute, which has proven over the years to be an effective protective measure.

-The decompression floor represents the point at which the RGBM is seeking to maximise bubble compression, while the decompression “ceiling” is maximising off-gassing.
+The decompression floor represents the point at which the Suunto RGBM is seeking to maximize bubble compression, while the decompression ceiling is maximizing off-gassing.

-The added advantage of having a decompression ceiling and floor is that it recognises that in rough water, it might be difficult to maintain the exact depth to optimise decompression.
-By maintaining a depth below the ceiling but above the floor, the diver is still decompressing, although slower than optimal, and provides an additional buffer to minimise the risk that waves will lift the diver above the ceiling.
+The added advantage of having a decompression ceiling and floor is that it recognizes that in rough water, it might be difficult to maintain the exact depth to optimize decompression.
+By maintaining a depth below the ceiling but above the floor, the diver is still decompressing, although slower than optimal, and provides an additional buffer to minimize the risk that waves will lift the diver above the ceiling.
 Also, the continuous decompression curve used by Suunto provides a much smoother and a more natural decompression profile than the traditional “step” decompression.

-Suunto EON Core has a unique feature of displaying not only the decompression ceiling, but also the decompression floor.
-As long as you are below the “floor”, i.e. still on-gassing, an upward arrow is displayed.
-Once above the floor, the leading tissues start off-gassing, and the upward arrow disappears.
-The optimal decompression occurs in the ceiling zone, which is displayed by both upward and downward arrows.
-If the ceiling depth is violated, a downward pointing arrow and an audible alarm will prompt the diver to descend back to the ceiling zone.
+Suunto EON Core has a feature of displaying the decompression ceiling.
+The optimal decompression occurs in the decompression window, which is displayed by both upward and downward arrows.
+If the ceiling depth is violated, a downward pointing arrow and an audible alarm will prompt the diver to descend back to the decompression window.